mykelalvis/FT/Traveller/NPCs/LastCall/Uivi.md

 SENESCHAL BETRO Uivi

 Uivi is the spokesman and chief administrator for [[Countess Tranard]].
 He would very much like to see her take a more activist role in Imperial politics.
-Uivi is a regular at Eneri’s Cantina.
+Uivi is a regular at Eneri's Cantina.

 ![[CA2-50_1476396048.jpg]]